 Folkestone Fringe curates art, architecture, sound, and performance in Folkestone.
 We produce a range of annual festivals for the town, with the intention of presenting high-quality work by local and visiting artists.
 We want our audiences to see, watch, hear and learn new things.
 We want our work to connect people to each other and the place we live in.
 Our programmes are created with our collaborators and delivered by young people developing their future working in the arts.

-The Urban Room Folkestone programme will start on the 23 March 2019.
-In 2019, URF is hosting a spring, summer and autumn series of workshops, talks, and events for locals of all ages interested in learning about urbanism, design, planning, and place-making.
+The Urban Room Folkestone is a space where people can go to understand, debate and get involved in the past, present and future of where they live, work and play.
+The Urban Room Folkestone Spring Series has begun, with a series of workshops, talks, and events for locals of all ages interested in learning about urbanism, design, planning, and place-making.